ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks worker-reload
 {: #cs_worker_reload}

 Reload the configurations for a worker node.
 A reload can be useful if your worker node experiences problems, such as slow performance or if your worker node is stuck in an unhealthy state.
-Note that during the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
+During the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 The worker node public and private IP address remains the same after the reload operation.
 {: shortdesc}

 Reloading a worker node applies patch version updates to your worker node, but not major or minor updates.
 To see the changes from one patch version to the next, review the [Version changelog](/docs/containers?topic=containers-changelog#changelog) documentation.